zephyrproject-rtos/zephyr/doc/guides/kconfig/tips.rst

   As long as ``CUSTOM_STACK_SIZE`` is disabled, ``STACK_SIZE`` will ignore the value from the saved configuration.

-It is a good idea to try out changes in the ``menuconfig`` interface, to make sure that things behave the way you expect.
+It is a good idea to try out changes in the ``menuconfig`` or ``guiconfig`` interface, to make sure that things behave the way you expect.
 This is especially true when making moderately complex changes like these.

 ``depends on`` and ``string``/``int``/``hex`` symbols